 - Miscellaneous volatile organics (acrolein, acrylonitrile)

 Low-Odor or Low-VOC Paint

-To get lower VOC content than this you'll need to use more expensive and less readily available Non-Toxic or Natural Paint.Continue to 6 of 8 below.
+This is as low as it gets for VOC content in paints offered by the larger paint companies.
+To get lower VOC content than this, you'll need to use more expensive and less readily available non-toxic or natural paint.

 Non-Toxic or Natural Paint